bifter/Wr.Umbraco.CampaignPhoneManager/README.md

 **Umbraco Phone Manager** is an Umbraco package to manage and display marketing campaign phone numbers on your site to your visitors.
 Based on various criteria, a relevant telephone number can be automatically displayed to each user visiting your website based on how they got there.

-The package is designed for organisations who use multiple telephone numbers to track the marketing source of a vistor.
+The package is designed for organisations who use multiple telephone numbers to track the marketing source of a visitor.

 The criteria include:
 - Custom querystrings (such as used by various campaign systems)